Anxiety rocks can help you calm nerves immediately. Here's how they're used and how they can help you.

 Notice what it was like to bring your attention to the stone.
 Do you feel any different?

-Around 50 to 75% of my clients find this activity helpful.
+Around 50 to 75% of my clients find this activity helpful as a soothing tool.
 For many, it offers a tangible alternative to the usual mindfulness process, which often involves visualizing or focusing for long periods of time.
 Grounding stones are sometimes easier to use, and the physical sensations are easier to focus on.

 Grounding rocks are also an easy tool to carry with you.
 You can keep them in your pocket, your office area, or car, and use them when needed.

 Thinking of the history of rocks makes them all the more meaningful to me.
 I often gather rocks at a childhood creek where I used to visit.
 The creek is my “safe space,” in real life and in my imagination.

 Millions of years ago the creek was a seabed (known due to fossils in this part of the world).
 I imagine these rocks being there, in one form or another, for all of that time.
 They’ve made it through dinosaurs, meteors, changing climates, civilizations, and more.

 The oldest rocks in the world are around 4 billion years old.
 My creek rocks might be that old, or might be just a mere 2 billion years old.
 Holding something that old in your hand brings a whole new meaning to the term grounding!

 Some believe certain rocks and gems have healing properties.
 While science hasn’t proven this, it seems like a fairly harmless practice.
 Many people find specific gems carry certain meanings.
 Others might find that using a specific rock as a grounding stone adds additional comfort for them, making it work even better.